Package 'slca'

 plot

-a logical value indicating whether to print histogram of G-squared statistics for boostrap samples, only for test = "boot".
+a logical value indicating whether to display a histogram of G-squared statistics for the bootstrap samples (applicable only for test = "boot").
+The default is FALSE.

 maxiter

-an integer specifying maximum number of iterations allowed for the estimation process of each bootstrapping round.
+an integer specifying the maximum number of iterations allowed during each bootstrap estimation round.
+The default is 100.

 tol